shootismoke/mobile-app/README.md

 ## :raising_hand: Contribute

 If you find a bug, or if you have an idea for this app, please [file an issue here](https://github.com/shootismoke/mobile-app/issues).
 We really appreciate feedback and inputs!

-For code contribution, the codebase heavily relies on functional programming principles via the [`fp-ts`](https://github.com/gcanti/fp-ts) library.
-The codebase itself is quite simple, so even if you're beginner to functional programming, it shouldn't be hard to follow along.
-You can start with these [easy tasks](https://github.com/shootismoke/mobile-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+For code contribution, you can start with these [easy tasks](https://github.com/shootismoke/mobile-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 More information on contributing [here](./CONTRIBUTING.md).